I have been doing a series on the abuses of this world.

 “Abuses of this world, part 6: Elder Abuse,

 “Abuses of this world, part 7: Spiritual Abuse,

 “Abuses of this world, part 8: Cyber-stalking and Cyber-bullying.

-and then “Abuses of this world, part 9: Drug Abuse/Substance Abuse.
+“Abuses of this world, part 9: Drug Abuse/Substance Abuse,

-So now, I will continue with the series on the various abuses in this world.
-The next abuse that I want to talk about is alcohol abuse.
+So now, I will continue with this series on the various abuses in this world.
+The next abuse that I want to talk about is “Financial Abuse” or “Economic Abuse.”